MicrosoftLearning/mslearn-fabric/Instructions/Labs/01-analyze-spark.md

 5. In the **...** menu for the **salesorders** table, select **Load data** > **Spark**.

-    A new code cell containing the following code is added to the notebook:
+    A new code cell containing code similar to the following example is added to the notebook:

     ```Python
-    df = spark.sql("SELECT * FROM data_lake.salesorders LIMIT 1000")
+    df = spark.sql("SELECT * FROM [your_lakehouse].salesorders LIMIT 1000")
     display(df)
     ```